 Moreover, they provide various tools and data to analyze any publically listed company in India efficiently.
 For instance, if you search any stock on the stock screener, you will get a number of essential information about the company like an overview, chart, analysis, peers, quarters, profit & loss, balance sheet, cash flow, and other reports.
 The best part is that you can read the financial statements of the company for the last years, all in one place, without scrolling much or changing the tabs.

-Here is an example of the pieces of information that you can get about ‘TITAN COMPANY’ on Screener.
+Here is an example of the pieces of information that you can get about ‘TITAN COMPANY’ on the Screener.in website.

 However, there’s one powerful tool that screener offers which most people are not using on their website.
 And it is the query builder.
-The majority of people know how to use screener.in to read financials but do not know how to write a query in the query builder.
+The majority of people know how to use screener.in to read financials.
+However, they do not know how to write a query in the query builder.

-First of all, if you do not know what is a query, it can be defined as follows:
+First of all, if you do not know what exactly is a query, it can be defined as follows:

 What is a query?
 A query is a request for data or information from a database table or combination of tables.
 For example, if you want a specific type of stocks from a table of all the stocks listed, you can write a query to request that information.

 Query Builder can be used in a number of ways.
 You can use it for screening stocks i.e. to find stocks with specific criteria.
 Personally, I use this tool quite often to screen Indian stocks.
 In this post, we are going to cover how to use screener.in website efficiently using the query builder.
 Here, we will discuss the basics of the query builder.
-However, once you know how to use the query builder, you can write complex queries to the query builder.
+However, once you know how to use the query builder basics, you can write complex queries to this builder as well.